sidendev/hr-portal/README.md

 # HR Portal - API

 A simple HR management system backend built with Scala and Play Framework.
-This RESTful API powers the HR Portal frontend, providing employee and contract management.
+This RESTful API connects to the HR Portal frontend, providing employee and contract management.
+The React based frontend for this project can be found at the [frontend repository](https://github.com/sidendev/hr-portal-fe).

 <div style="text-align: center;">
   <img src="./public/screenshot-hr-portal.png" alt="HR Portal Screenshot" style="max-width: 100%; width: 600px;"/>
-  <p style="font-style: italic;">HR Portal interface showing employee management with filtering</p>
+  <p style="font-style: italic;">HR Portal interface with employee management with filtering</p>
 </div>

 ## Overview

-The HR Portal API is a backend service that handles business logic, data persistence with MySQL, and frontend integration points for the HR Portal application.
+The HR Portal API is a backend service that handles the business logic, data persistence with MySQL, and frontend integration points for the HR Portal application.
 Built with comprehensive test coverage, and error handling.

 ### Key Features

 - **RESTful API** - Endpoints following REST principles
 - **Comprehensive Testing** - Unit, integration, and end-to-end testing
-- **Data Validation** - Robust input validation
+- **Data Validation** - Data input validation
 - **Error Handling** - Error responses with appropriate HTTP status codes
 - **Database Migrations** - schema management with Play Evolutions
 - **Containerisation** - Docker support for local development and deployment - to be implemented